inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 linearising the sentence would have produced no output whatsoever.
 Now at least we get *I like* part properly linearised.

+## Too good linearisations for some RGL functions

+For instance, `DetNP every_Det` returns "everything" for English.
+One can argue that it's better for as many RGL trees as possible to return something that makes sense;
+in such a case, "everything is blue" or "I see everything" is preferrable to "every is blue" and "I see every".
+On the other hand, such (over)engineered solution creates ambiguity: now "everything" is a linearisation of both `everything_NP` and `DetNP every_Det`.
+Furthermore, it forces other languages to do something that makes equally much sense, because now you will get more nonsensical trees while parsing text that makes sense.

 ## Footnotes